-Most of the appliances in this chapter will use propane fuel for operation.
+The first four appliances in this chapter, all use propane for their MAIN source of fuel, plus some use 12 volt DC and 120 volt AC energy also.
+Chapter 4 has more information on propane .
 IT IS VERY IMPORTANT THAT YOU AS AN OWNER AND OPERATOR ARE FULLY AWARE WHAT PROPANE ODOR IS OR SMELLS LIKE, FOR YOUR PROTECTION.